 After Simple Machines stopped putting out new records in 1998, Kristin moved to Philadelphia where her husband, Bryan Dilworth, was a concert promoter, label owner, musician and tour manager.
 In 2001, she graduated with a Masters in Urban Affairs and Public Policy from the University of Delaware where she was a recipient of a School of Urban Affairs and Public Policy Fellowship, and the Urban Affairs Association Award.

-Kristin joined Jenny Toomey at the Future of Music Coalition in late 2000 to oversee project management, research and event programming, including Future of Music Policy Summits from 2002–2007.
-In 2010, Kristin became a consultant for FMC, and has served as Co-Director of the multi-method Artist Revenue Streams research project.
-She was also the main author of Arts Organizations and Digital Technologies, released by Pew Research Center's Internet & American Life Project in January 2013, and works with consumer privacy expert Ashkan Soltani.
-She lives near Philadelphia with her husband Bryan Dilworth, a concert promoter, and their son, where she also plays guitar in the lady-powered band, Ken.
+Kristin joined Jenny Toomey at Future of Music Coalition in 2000 to oversee project management, research and event programming, including Future of Music Policy Summits from 2002–2007.
+In 2010, Kristin became a consultant for FMC, and served as Co-Director of the multi-method Artist Revenue Streams research project.
+She was the main author of Arts Organizations and Digital Technologies, released by Pew Research Center's Internet & American Life Project in January 2013, and worked with consumer privacy expert Ashkan Soltani from 2012–2014.
+In 2015, she helped the Ford Foundation with logistics on two events.